ul-fmf/mathematics-in-ljubljana/index.md

 Come and explore mathematics in one of Europe's most beautiful cities.
 Apply now!

 *Interested in physics?
-Check out our sister school (Physics in Ljubljana 2023)[http://physicsinljubljana.fmf.uni-lj.si]!*
+Check out our sister school [Physics in Ljubljana 2023](http://physicsinljubljana.fmf.uni-lj.si)!*